Are 3D Printers safe?

 When you buy a 3D printer, check if the power supply meets all CE mark regulations and is protected against short-circuit, overload, over voltage and over temperature.

 A nice feature could be that the hotend of the printer contains thermal runaway protection.
 By using a thermal fuse mounting in the heat sink to monitor temps and kill all power to the heater in the event of any over temp condition.

 Last thing which is pretty rare but nice: a smoke sensor that’s separately powered from the machine and which kills all power to the heater when smoke is detected.

 3D printers contain many moving parts.
 Fortunately, industry-wide most used NEMA-17 stepper motors do not have enough power to cause serious injuries.
 Though, in search for a safe 3D printer, please keep in mind that moving gears that are not covered can still form a potential risk.
 So you might want to limit your search to 3D printers that have a ‘closed print chamber’ design.

 Risk of burns

 Safety & 3D Printing Materials

-So now that you have bought a 3D printer that seems safe, the actual printing starts, resulting in all kinds of new risks.
+So now that you have bought a 3D printer that seems safe, the actual printing can result in all kinds of new risks.
 What materials are safe to use?

 ABS once was the most popular 3D printing material.
 Engineers love it for its strength and designers like it cause it’s easily polishable with acetone.